How to Find Your Second Home

 When I mentioned years of research prior to purchasing our own vacation rental investment real estate, I mean YEARS.
 Looking back, I was always hoping that I was prepping for my/our future purchase, but hopes and reality don't always line up.
 It may seem like a pipedream, but conscious steps to educate yourself are ultimately going to help you reach your goals because no one but you can actually turn that goal into a reality through your own choices and actions.
 Who knows?
 You may decide it isn't a good idea to own your place now or ever and that's OK too.

 I watched many, many seasons of real estate shows on networks such as HGTV and I must say, at the time I felt that maybe I should be doing something more productive than another marathon of "Beachfront Bargain Hunt", "Vacation House for Free," and "Flip or Flop."
-More recently, HGTV's "Vacation House Rules" has been another go-to show that I watch, as well as my trusted advisor, my sister.
+More recently, HGTV's "Vacation House Rules" has been another go-to show that I watch, as does my trusted advisor, my sister.

 Real estate television shows are entertaining, informative and invaluable for minimizing your own mistakes, objectively seeing real estate from a different perspective as well as empathizing with others that there is a lot to learn and things will go wrong.
 If you learn and grow, then that is the best outcome.